 The overall healing rate of the anal fistula with the new minimally invasive techniques that allow for sphincter preservation is around 70%.
 This means that 3 out of 10 will fail treatment and will need either a second attempt with the same or other sphincter-preserving procedures or will have to undergo more traditional treatments.
 The LIFT procedure represents a good compromise between new and old techniques with an overall high success rate.
 When the fistula is intersphincteric or low transsphincteric involving <1/3 of the external sphincter muscle, a minor possibility of incontinence may well be accepted given the high healing rates approaching 100%.
 If a patient has previously impaired continence, then minimally invasive techniques become a priority because minimal division of the anal muscles may well worsen symptoms.
 It is mandatory to have a full and honest discussion with the patient explaining the pros and cons of each procedure and come up with a tailored treatment plan that will lead to the best results without affecting the quality of life.

-Looking for an Anal Fistula Doctor in Dubai?
+Looking for an Anal Fistula Doctor in Dubai & Abu Dhabi?

-A proctology service not only for Anal Fistula Surgery in Dubai but also for many other diseases is currently operating in Dubai London Hospital, Aster Hospital, American Hospital.
-Currently, Dr. Antonio Privitera is offering a free consultation for anal fistula treatment in the same hospital in Dubai.
+A proctology service not only for Anal Fistula Surgery in Dubai and Abu Dhabi but also for many other diseases is currently operating in Dubai London Hospital, Aster Hospital, American Hospital.
+Currently, Dr. Antonio Privitera is offering a free consultation for anal fistula treatment in the same hospital in Dubai and Abu Dhabi.